 Buying a home is one of the most exciting times of your life.
-After finding the property meant for you, it’s equally as important to protect such an investment.
+After finding the property meant for you, it’s important to protect your investment.
 As a home buyer, not only do you need insurance to protect the property, but also for your personal and financial well-being.
 Below are several important factors to consider when discussing coverage with your agent.

 What is Homeowners Insurance?

 Homeowners insurance is, as the name implies, insurance that provides coverage to help repair or rebuild your home (subject to policy limits and exclusions) in the event that it is damaged or destroyed by a covered peril (often things such as fire, theft, vandalism, etc.).
 In addition, homeowners insurance policies typically provide a certain amount of coverage for the repair or replacement of your home’s contents if they are damaged as a result of a covered peril, as well as liability coverage for bodily injury and property damage sustained by others while on your property (again, subject to policy limits and exclusions).
 Homeowners policies can vary with respect to coverages, exclusions, and limitations, and so it is a good idea to speak with an experienced insurance agent.
 The following are key questions to consider when speaking to an agent about coverage.

 How Do I Know What’s Covered?

 - Always Ask – a licensed agent will be able to talk you through the various coverages that are included in a particular policy, and can explain available options for additional or different coverages.